mihailtudos/YumGo/readme.md

 Read models: when the data model we read doesn't match any existing model, we write a specialized SQL query and map the result straight to the HTTP response.
 We don't use the app layer because reads are just data retrieval, not business logic.
 See more: the first read model for the basics, and ordering and filtering on a read model for more complex use cases.

 Inter-module communication: cross-module calls are Go function calls, with no network or serialization.
 Each module exports a small "contract" interface that defines what other modules can call.
 The rest is used only within the same module.
 See more: calling another module.
+YumRun, handles restaurant onboarding, customers placing orders, and courier delivery flow.
+This is a modular monolith.
+The idea is to start with a single deployable unit where modules communicate within the process, rather than splitting into microservices from day one.

+Architecturally, a well-structured modular monolith and microservices look the same: isolated modules with clear boundaries.
+The only difference is the network boundary and independent deployment.

+In early phases, domain boundaries change a lot as the domain grows and we learn more about the problem.
+Splitting into microservices too early locks into boundaries that re not fully understood yet, and moving code between services is far more expensive than moving it between modules.

+The core concept of the scaffolding is the `Module` interface in `common/module/module.go`.
+Every module in the project implements four methods: Name, Init, RegisterHttp, and RegisterContracts.

+The initialization sequence in backend/svc.go runs them in a specific order:

+1. Init for each module (creates handlers, services, repositories)
+2. RegisterContracts for each module (registers module contracts)
+3. Verify on the contracts registry (checks all expected implementations are registered)
+4. RegisterHttp for each module (sets up HTTP routes)

+**The order matters**.
+Module contracts must be fully registered before HTTP routes are set up, because HTTP handlers may call other modules via module contracts.